krista-t/Fwitter/README.md

 # Fwitter

-Twitter like clone with Pyhon, Sqlite, JS, and TailwindCSS
+Twitter-like (old twitter with bird) clone with Pyhon, Sqlite, JS, and TailwindCSS

 # validator.js